jokeyrhyme/cdn-sync/README.md

 ### Option C: pure sync, assumes automatic compression

-- just like option A but without any compression
+- **best if your CDN offers automatic compression**
-- only suitable if the CDN you use offers automatic compression
+- just like option A but without any pre-compression
 - this option will be the last to be implemented, as other tools probably do this better

 ## Strategy